 - 1 tablespoon honey

 - 4 garlic cloves, thinly sliced

 - 8 thyme sprigs

-Pounding raw chicken breasts to an even thickness (½ inch) also helps them cook faster and more evenly.
-I always do this when grilling chicken and pan searing chicken, although I don’t usually bother doing it when baking chicken.
-To pound chicken, place chicken breasts in the same resealable plastic bag you’re using for the marinade.
+Pounding raw chicken breasts to an even thickness (½ inch) helps the meat cook faster and more evenly.
+To pound chicken, cover chicken breasts with plastic wrap or parchment.
 Using a mallet or rolling pin, pound each breast to an even thickness of about ½ inch.
-Don’t go any thinner than ½ inch, or the meat tends to get dry.
+Don’t go any thinner than ½ inch, or the meat tends to get dry when it's cooked.